News

 • identify a board level or senior sponsor for equality commitments

-• at major points in their career development
+• remove any obstacles faced by our employees at major points in their career development

 • if their lives change – like coming back to work after maternity or paternity leave.